Hijrah: Muhammad's encounters with Banu Aws and Banu Khazraj

-In the pilgrimage season of 622, Muhammad had another meeting in Aqaba with the Medinan converts; this time, there were 75 of them, including 2 women.
+In the pilgrimage season of 622, Muhammad had another meeting in al-Aqabah with the Medinan converts; this time, there were 75 of them, including 2 women.
 Muhammad's uncle al-Abbas, who accompanied him, made a speech at the beginning, declaring that Muhammad was "the most respected person among his kinsmen."
 This is quite in contrast with the fact that Muhammad had received strong opposition from his other uncle, Abu Lahab, as well as Abu Jahl and other Quraysh leaders.
 Al-Abbas also falsely stated that Muhammad had rejected offers from all but the men of Medina in an apparent attempt to create a sense of exclusivity and importance among them.
 Historical records, however, show that they were among the last groups Muhammad had tried to approach and that he had no other offers available.

 Muhammad himself then spoke and invited their allegiance, asking them to protect him as they would their women and children.
 One of them, al-Bara, readily agreed, emphasizing the military prowess of his people.
 The other however, Abu al-Haytham, expressed concern that if they took the pledge and severed their ties with the Jews, Muhammad would return to his people after they gave him victories.
 Muhammad assured them that he was now one with them and would share their fate in war and peace.
 Twelve delegates, three from the Aws and nine from the Khazraj, were then selected to oversee the implementation of this pact.
 When the group inquired about the reward for their loyalty, Muhammad simply replied, "Paradise."
-They then took the oath, also known as the pledge of war.
+They then took the oath, the second pledge at al-Aqabah, also known as the pledge of war.